groff_man_style(7) — Linux manual page

 The .RS macro determines the inset amount, the position at

-which an ordinary paragraph (.P and its synonyms) will be
+which an ordinary paragraph (.P and its synonyms) will be set;

-amount.
-This register also determines the default
+This register also determines the default indentation used by

-indentation used by .IP, .TP, and the deprecated .HP.
-To
+.IP, .TP, and the deprecated .HP.
+To create an inset relative

-create an inset relative to an indented paragraph, call
+to an indented paragraph, call .RS repeatedly until an

-achieved, or give .RS an indentation argument that is at
+acceptable indentation is achieved, or give .RS an indentation

-least as much as the paragraph's indentation amount
+argument that is at least as much as the paragraph's

-relative to an adjacent ordinary (.P) paragraph.
+indentation amount relative to an adjacent ordinary (.P)

 Another approach to tagged paragraphs places an .RS call